-The Rice University Virtual Private Networking (VPN) System allows secure transportation of data between Rice University and a remote user connected to the Internet outside of Rice.
-Using the VPN, a user can access all of Rice's network resources while off-campus.
+The Rice Virtual Private Networking (VPN) system allows secure transportation of data between the university network and a remote computer connected to the Internet outside of Rice.
+Using the VPN, you can access all of Rice's network resources while off-campus.

 Connect to the VPN